Orchestrate official Codex app profileswithout the account chaos.

 Get started

-Save 2 profiles and 2 projects locally, then upgrade when you want live rate-limit headroom, auto-roll, Telegram remote, and unlimited scale.
+Save 2 profiles and 2 projects locally, orchestrate official Codex app windows, and see live rate-limit headroom.
+Upgrade for auto-roll, Accounts Pool, Telegram remote, and unlimited scale.
 Pro is $19.50 lifetime (50% off).